 Recommended for Beach Bars because: Fronting a wide section of the beach with water sport rentals and a kitchen that cranks out lots of good, casual food and cold drinks.

 Gina's expert tip: This is a good place for a game of pickup volleyball.

-It's downright impossible to miss the turn for this time-tested establishment on Fort Myers Beach, with signage that boasts a pink-skinned beachcomber, frothy ale held aloof, sitting atop a purple whale.
+It's downright impossible to miss the turn for this time-tested establishment – after all, how many times have you run across signage that boasts a pink-skinned beachcomber, frothy ale held aloof, sitting atop a purple whale?
 Such good-natured quirkiness is what has so endeared this bastion of barbecue and seafood to regulars over the years.
-The rooftop, Lookout Lounge provides great views of the beach and the sunset.
-There is also a deck bar and an indoor bar if you prefer a little cool AC.
-The entertainment here spans every night of the week but the place's shtick extends far beyond the tasty fare, live music and nostalgic décor.
-Rumor has it the Beached Whale is often visited by the spirits of Jim and Mary Galloway (and their dog), who perished in 1955 when a fire destroyed their club, formerly on the same site.
+The wings are some of the best on the beach.
+The Whale is known for its live music and Lookout Lounge on the rooftop.
+Here you'll find great views of the sunset and action on the strip.
+For those who like a good story, rumor has it The Whale is often visited by the spirits of Jim and Mary Galloway (and their dog), who perished in 1955 when a fire destroyed their Mermaid Club.